chrisclarke01/ultimate-lineup-picker/README.md

 - [ ] Fine-tune estimated fantasy points by including more data points (ie, estimated defensive turnovers, estimated fumbles, etc)
 - [ ] Enhance UI to make interface prettier
 - [ ] Divide Vue components into more modularized pieces
+- [ ] Rewrite backend to where players are a class to simplify code

 ## Housekeeping